chris17453/ddb/README.md

 ### UPDATE

-- update a row in the database based on a standard where clause
+update a row in the database based on a standard where clause.
-- If no data is matched in the where, nothing is updated
+If no data is matched in the where, nothing is updated

 ```
 USE test;